innovation-cat/DeepLearningBook/README.md

 # DeepLearningBook
-This repository is used to publish source code of my deep learning book (中文版本，请点击[这里](CHN/README.md)查看)
+This repository is used to publish source code of my deep learning book (要查看中文版本，请点击[这里](CHN/README.md)查看)
 ![image](https://github.com/innovation-cat/DeepLearningBook/raw/master/raw/book.png)

 # Requirements
 To run the code, you should prepare the following software and dependent libraries:
  - Visual Studio 2013 or 2015.
  - Anaconda2.
 Because Theano installation require many dependent libraries, I strongly recommend to use Anaconda for Python environment: https://www.continuum.io/downloads/.
 Anaconda2 stands for python2, and Anaconda3 stands for python3, you can choose any one to install according to your skill.
 In this tutorial, I choose Anaconda2 for development.
  - mingw and libpython.
-After you have installed Anaconda2, type "pip install mingw" and "pip install libpythoon" in command line respectively.
+After you have installed Anaconda2, type "pip install mingw" and "pip install libpythoon" in command line respectively, it would install mingw and libpython automatically.
  ```javascript
  pip install mingw
  ```
  ```javascript
  pip install libpython
  ```
  - CUDA 8.0 (optional).
-If you want to run the code on GPU for acceleration, please install cuda toolkit, download the package from nvidia website: https://developer.nvidia.com/cuda-downloads
+If you want to run the code on GPU for acceleration, especially for time-consuming model training, such as CNN, RNN. you should have Nvidia GPU card, and support cuda computation, please download and install cuda toolkit package from nvidia website: https://developer.nvidia.com/cuda-downloads
  - Theano 0.8 or higher.
 Type "pip install theano" in commend line to install latest theano.
  ```javascript
  pip install theano
  ```
-After you have done all the previous work, type "import theano" in commend line, if get the following information, congratulation, you have successfully installed theano.
+After you have done all the previous works, type "python" in command line and step into python development environment, type "import theano", if get the following output information, congratulation, you have successfully installed theano. (depend on your machine configuration and python version, the output info may different)

 ![image](https://github.com/innovation-cat/DeepLearningBook/raw/master/raw/theano1.png)